eo-tools/eozilla/docs/cuiman/configuration.md

     api_url="...",
     auth_type="login",
     auth_url="...",
+    # OAuth2 client credentials (ROPC grant); client_secret may be omitted
+    # for public clients that do not require one.
+    client_id="...",
+    client_secret="...",
     username="...",
     password="...",
     # Optional: set if you already have one; `cuiman configure` stores it
-    # when returned by the auth server.
+    # automatically when returned by the auth server.
     refresh_token="...",
     # See auth_type "token" above
     use_bearer=True,